-No. The birth center stocks sanitary napkins and diapers.
+No. The birth suite stocks sanitary napkins and diapers.
 You will need to bring personal items such as clothes, toiletries and baby clothes.

-What equipment is kept at the Birth Center?
+What equipment is kept at the Birth Suite?

 The Birth Suite is furnished with all of the equipment required by the Midwifery Standards of Competency and Practice for out of hospital births.
-This includes: oxygen equipment for mother and baby, equipment if baby needs help to breathe at birth, a means of keeping baby warm, supplies to start an intravenous drip, medications to control bleeding, and equipment and supplies for suturing.
+This includes: oxygen equipment, equipment if baby needs help to breathe at birth, a means of keeping baby warm, supplies to start an intravenous drip, medications to control bleeding, and equipment and supplies for suturing.
 We also have nitrous oxide available for pain relief in labor.

 How many people am I allowed to have with me?